What is Child Support For in Australia?

 What Does Child Support Cover?

-Child support was designed to be a financial contribution to raising a child or children.
-Expenses that relate to raising a child include food, clothing, housing, school costs, extra-curricular activities, etc. and the intention of child support payments is to assist with these costs.
-In saying this, the expenses covered by child support are not regulated and are at the discretion of the parent receiving the payments.
+Child Support was designed to be a financial contribution to the raising of a child or children.
+Expenses that relate to raising a child include food, clothing, housing, school costs, extra-curricular activities, etc. and the intention of requiring Child Support payments to be made is to ensure these costs are being met where possible.
+In saying this, the expenses covered by Child Support are not regulated and are at the discretion of the parent receiving the payments.

-By not regulating child support (payable to the parent with primary care in most cases), parents are enabled to use those funds as is best suited to the individual needs of their family.
-For example, if your child needs unexpected medical care, payments can be used to cover those medical costs.
+By not regulating Child Support (payable to the parent with primary care in most cases), parents are able to use the Child Support funds as is best suited to the individual needs of their family.
+For example, if your child needs unexpected medical care, payments may be used to cover those medical costs.

-It is unlikely child support payments will cover all the expenses of raising children, as it is designed as a financial contribution – it is a type of support to assist the parent with primary custody in meeting the financial needs of their children.
-What that means is dependent on the financial circumstances of the parents involved and is assessed on a case-by-case basis, the goal of which is to determine a fair and equitable contribution.
+It is unlikely Child Support payments will cover all the expenses of raising children, as it is designed as a financial contribution – it is a type of support to assist the parent with primary custody in meeting the financial needs of their children.
+What that means is that Child Support payments are dependent on the financial circumstances of the parents involved and are assessed on a case-by-case basis, the goal of which is to determine a fair and equitable contribution.

 How are Child Support Payments Calculated?

-Where more than one child is involved and the level of care is different for each, then payments can differ between dependents based on the care percentage.
+Where more than one child is involved and the level of care is different for each of the children, then payments can differ between dependents based on the care percentage.

 The recipient of support payments can also apply to have the amount paid adjusted, which can be based on a myriad of circumstances, such as an increase in income, special circumstances, or an unexpected ongoing cost that needs to be taken into consideration.